The August Mindset: Some Back to the Classroom Resolutions

 The First Days of School by Harry K. Wong and Rosemary T. Wong

-This book is a good for new teachers as it simply and clearly explains how to start the year off strong by organizing the classroom effectively, teaching students school routines and classroom procedures, and building relationships from the start.
+This book is a good resource for new teachers, as it simply and clearly explains how to start the year off strong by organizing the classroom effectively, teaching students school routines and classroom procedures, and building relationships from the start.
 Some of the suggestions here (especially with regard to classroom management) are a bit “old school,” but many are practical and could be adapted to any classroom at any grade level.

 Teaching with Love & Logic by Jim Fay and David Funk